Eirik is creating the Viking Village in the wilderness of Northern Europe in what is called the Wild Telemark.

 From northern Europe’s highest mountain plateau with over 500 crystal blue lakes on the edge of eternal glaciers and mountains, the terrain plummets into deep valleys that run into Lake Tinn, one of deepest lakes in Europe.
+It is just south of here that Eirik will be creating the Viking Village.

 There is always one thing you can count on in the Wild Telemark, whether Vikings, World Heritage, history, or the people – you will be inspired.